bendyorke/checklist/README.md

  - Due
  - Overdue

 Each task has a time that it is due.
-1 hour (can be set - see below) before the time set, it will be added to the count (which shows up in the prompt) and marked as 'due'.
-If the task is overdue, a "!" will be added to the number (or it will show up in red if using the colored version)
+1 hour (can be set - see below) before the time set, it will be marked as 'due'.
+If the task has not been completed by the task time, it will be marked as 'overdue' A tally of all due and overdue tasks will be displayed in the prompt If the task is overdue, a "!" will be added to the number (or it will show up in red if using the colored version)

 ##Setup